 (x) Subscriber's dependent enrolls in medicare, or loses eligibility for medicare.

 (4) Enrollment requirements.
 A subscriber must submit the required forms within the time frames described in this subsection.
 For SEBB health plan coverage, a school employee must submit the required forms to their SEBB organization, a subscriber on continuation coverage must submit the required forms to the SEBB program.
 In addition to the required forms indicating dependent enrollment, the subscriber must provide the required documents as evidence of the dependent's eligibility; or as evidence of the event that created the special open enrollment.
 All required forms and documents must be received within the required time frames.
-A school employee enrolling a dependent in supplemental life insurance or AD&D insurance must submit the required form to the contracted vendor for approval within the required time frames.
+A school employee enrolling a dependent in supplemental dependent life insurance or AD&D insurance must submit the required form to the contracted vendor for approval within the required time frames.